About Wylie Acting Group:

 Is there a fee to audition or participate in a WAG play?

 No, Wylie Acting Group does not charge an audition or casting fee like many other local theatres.
-We do ask for assistance by encouraging families to supply or contribute to their child’s costume and by contributing snacks for the concession stand.
+We do ask for assistance with a donation towards a performer’s costume and to the concession stand.
 This is not required for participation as our goal is to make participation in theatre possible for all families.
 We also provide various fundraising opportunities to help cover our building and production expenses.
 Wylie Acting Group makes every effort to keep these requests to a minimum since our goal is to be inclusive of families from all levels of society.

 Are all kids who are selected for the cast and crew experienced?